rfl-urbaniak/namespotting/index.md

 - All the datasets are available in [this folder](https://drive.google.com/drive/folders/1Yqq8TPLR3yMPx18n9oEOpHbEzcWae9Vw?usp=sharing).
 - The R markdown file containing all the analysis code is available [here](https://github.com/rfl-urbaniak/namespotting/blob/main/namespottingTechnical.Rmd).
 - The pdf file with the technical analysis is available [here](https://rfl-urbaniak.github.io/namespotting/namespottingTechnical.pdf).
+- The actual paper is available here [ADD LINK WHEN AVAILABLE]

 ![Empirical overview](images/overviewPlot.jpg)